-Electrical and communication outlet boxes installed in the building thermal envelope that penetrate the building air barrier shall be sealed to limit air leakage between conditioned and unconditioned spaces.
+Electrical and communication outlet boxes installed in the building thermal envelope that are through or outsidepenetrate the building air barrier shall be sealed to limit air leakage between conditioned and unconditioned spaces.
 Electrical and communication outlet boxes shall be tested in accordance with NEMA OS 4, Requirements for Air-Sealed Boxes for Electrical and Communication Applications, and shall have an air leakage rate of not greater than 2.0 cubic feet per minute (0.944 L/s) at a pressure differential of 1.57 psf (75 Pa).
+Electrical and communication outlet boxes shall be marked "NEMA OS 4" or "OS 4" in accordance with NEMA OS 4.
 Electrical and communication outlet boxes shall be marked "NEMA OS 4" or "OS 4" in accordance with NEMA OS 4.
 Electrical and communication outlet boxes shall be installed per the manufacturer's instructions and with any supplied components required to achieve compliance with NEMA OS 4.

-R402.5 Maximum fenestration U-factor and SHGC ().
+R402.5 Maximum fenestration U-factor and SHGC (Mandatory).

-The area-weighted average maximum fenestration U-factor permitted using tradeoffs from Section R402.1.5 or R405 shall be 0.30 for vertical fenestration, and 0.41 for skylights.
+The area-weighted average maximum fenestration U-factor permitted using tradeoffs from Section R402.1.5 or R405 shall be 0.30 for vertical fenestration, and 0.4155 for skylights.